Free Cass County Public Records (Search for Anyone)

 It’s a good option for those conducting a personal background check and only costs $18.

-How To Check Criminal Records in North Dakota via State & Federal Agencies
+How To Find Criminal Records in North Dakota via State & Federal Agencies

 You don’t need to rely solely on Cass County resources to check for criminal records.
 There are several state and federal agencies that you can utilize in your criminal record search.
 Here are some of those resources: